Professional indemnity insurance for APNA members to 31 March 2019 for $9.17 per month

 What are the workshops?

-APNA Contemporary Chronic Disease Management Workshops are designed for nurses in all primary health care settings, including general practice, aged care and community health settings.
+APNA Chronic Disease Management and Healthy Ageing workshops are designed for nurses in all primary health care settings, including (but not limited to) general practice, Aboriginal and/or Torres Strait Islander health care services, community health and many more.
+A total of 26 workshops will be delivered across Australia in the next four years.

 - Care coordination